-A limited number of courses are available “ON-CAMPUS” for fall 2020.
+A limited number of courses are available “ON-CAMPUS” for the 2020-21 academic year.
 These courses are primarily courses within professional programs with accredited placement requirements, labs in the natural sciences, and smaller classes/workshops/seminars.

 Any Time Remote Courses mean just that – they can be completed anytime and don’t require you to be online, in the virtual classroom at a certain day or time, and course work can be completed even while students are offline.